mitchejj/nullog.net/src/index.md

 title: /index
 ---

 We all have digital lives scattered across multiple online services; the `nullog.net` serves as my primary email presence.
-As such it needs some basic notion of a website where I link my online presence on other services.
+This website serves as the entry point to the digital me.

 [whoami]: /whoami